Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/autonomous/identify.typ

   header-rows: 1,
   align: left + top,

-  cellx(fill: gray, align: center)[*Aspects of an Auton Routine*], [*Auton Bonus* - the team that wins the autonomous phase of a match starts the match ahead with 8 points, which can be a tiebreaker in very close rounds.], [*Auton Win Point (AWP)* - any alliance that completes all of the tasks outlined in rule #vex-rule[SC7] gets an AWP, which does not affect the outcome of the round, but does affect their standing in the qualification match rankings.], [*Early Scoring* - the 15 second autonomous phase precedes the driver control phase, so teams with good autonomous routines can get ahead in scoring triballs to get into an advantageous position.], [*Programming Skills* - 50% of a team's total skills score is determined by their programming skills score, so having a good programming skills auton is crucial.]
+  cellx(fill: gray, align: center)[*Aspects of an Autonomous Routine*], [*Auton Bonus* - the team that wins the autonomous phase of a match starts the match ahead with 8 points, which can be a tiebreaker in very close rounds.], [*Auton Win Point (AWP)* - any alliance that completes all of the tasks outlined in rule #vex-rule[SC7] gets an AWP, which does not affect the outcome of the round, but does affect their standing in the qualification match rankings.], [*Early Scoring* - the 15 second autonomous phase precedes the driver control phase, so teams with good autonomous routines can get ahead in scoring triballs to get into an advantageous position.], [*Programming Skills* - 50% of a team's total skills score is determined by their programming skills score, so having a good programming skills autonomous routine is crucial.]
 )

+#colbreak()

 #tablex(
   columns: (1fr, 1fr),